Prasannajaga/Prasannajaga/README.md

 self-research on LLMs, RL, and evals. after going through a couple of exploration with LLMs, I found my sweet spot in inference infrastructure.

-`Give me your GPUs, and I’ll show you what I can do.`
+`Give me your GPUs.
+I promise they'll never be idle again.`

 ## Blogs